Grand Targhee, United States: Family Ski Guide

 Fly into Jackson Hole Airport (JAC) and drive 42 miles, 75 minutes in winter conditions, over Teton Pass and through Driggs, Idaho to the resort base.

-• Smartest family move: Fly into JAC, rent an AWD vehicle, stock up on groceries in Driggs (15 minutes from the resort), and settle in before dark.
-From Salt Lake City the drive is 5 hours, doable but long with kids in the back.
+- Smartest family move: Fly into JAC, rent an AWD vehicle, stock up on groceries in Driggs (15 minutes from the resort), and settle in before dark.
+From Salt Lake City the drive is 5 hours, Gas stations thin out past Idaho Falls, so fill up there.
+The resort base sits at 7,851 feet, so give younger kids time to adjust that first evening.

-After-ski life is intimate rather than extensive, this is a campfire-and-hot-chocolate resort, not an après strip.
+After-ski life is intimate rather than extensive, this is a campfire-and-hot-chocolate resort, not an aprรจs strip.
 That quietness is the point, and most families with young children find it a relief.

 The resort's Shoshone chairlift takes its name from the Shoshone people whose ancestral lands encompass the Teton Range, and the wider valley connects to the heritage of the Blackfoot peoples.
 Families exploring the area encounter a landscape with deep Indigenous history alongside its natural grandeur.